How To Find Midline Of A Graph

 • Equation of the Function: When constructing the equation of a periodic function, the midline provides the constant term that represents the vertical translation.

 • Data Analysis: In practical applications, the midline helps to identify trends and anomalies in cyclical data.
-For example, in climate studies, the midline can represent the average temperature over a given period, allowing researchers to identify deviations indicative of climate change.
+As an example, in climate studies, the midline can represent the average temperature over a given period, allowing researchers to identify deviations indicative of climate change.

 Types of Graphs Where Midline is Relevant